-Adoption Requirements in Texas
+5 Questions You Have About Adoption Requirements in Texas

-The following are some of the most common questions American Adoptions receives about the requirements for adopting a child in Texas:
+In the meantime, the following are some of the most common questions American Adoptions receives about the requirements for adopting a child in Texas:

 Do you have to be married to adopt in Texas?

-There are no laws stating that a person must be married in order to adopt in Texas.
+No, there are no laws stating that a person must be married in order to adopt in Texas.
 Many adoption professionals will have preferences or adoption requirements about married couples versus individuals, however.
 For example, American Adoptions requires couples to have been married for at least two years.

 Can same-sex couples adopt in Texas?